 Parent satisfaction with the school is high and has been ranked Very Good by the KHDA team.
 "The involvement of parents in learning and in school life is a strong feature of the school.
 Communication is very effective and ensures that parents are well-informed about students' achievement.
 This strong partnership has led to improved student achievement and to the vibrant ethos within the school".

-Fees for the 2017 - 2018 school year start at AED 8,557 for Grades 1 to 3 and rise to AED 14,763 for Grades 11 & 12 (Science).
-There are additional fees including a AED 30 for students' bus ID card, diary and report card as well as Board Exam Fees which are AED 375 for Grade 10 and AED 425 for Grade 12 together with the CBSE registration fee of AED 100.
+There are minor additional fees including AED 31.50 for students' bus ID card, diary and report card as well as Board Exam Fees which are AED 650 for Grade 10 and AED 715 for Grade 12 together with the CBSE registration fee of AED 100.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.